Johnson visits Kyiv on Ukraine’s Independence Day

 Ukraine “can and will win this war” with Russia, Boris Johnson said as he visited Kyiv to mark the country’s Independence Day.

-The Prime Minister, making what is likely to be his last visit to Ukraine before leaving office, said the UK “will continue to stand with our Ukrainian friends”.
+The Prime Minister, making his last visit to Ukraine before leaving office, said the UK “will continue to stand with our Ukrainian friends” as he set out a further £54 million package of military aid.

 Mr Johnson’s visit came as Ukraine marked 31 years since its independence from Moscow’s rule.